guildencrantz/docker-sock-puppet/README.md

-Forward unix sockets into a container
+Forward unix sockets into containers.

 Based on (forked from) [docker-ssh-agent-forward](https://github.com/uber-common/docker-ssh-agent-forward).